 The NERF Modulus range includes the most official accessories, including complete upgrade bundles.
 You can get grips, sights, barrel extensions, bipods and more.
 Just make sure your blaster is compatible with all the accessories in the bundle, or you could make an expensive mistake.
 The Modulus Tri-Strike, for instance, has an upper accessory rail, but not a lower one, so it can’t take advantage of a flip-down grip or a bipod.

 Hasbro even makes wearable items for NERF warfare.
 Vests and bandoliers can be bought for holding extra darts, but more worthwhile (and less dorky) are face masks that are a good shout if you’re using the hard-hitting Rival gear.

-Lucky NERF warriors in the US can also gain access to a dart-firing tank drone, the Elite TerraScout.
+Lucky NERF warriors who can still find one can even deploy a dart-firing tank drone, the Elite TerraScout.

 NERF Elite Jolt

 - 2 Elite darts in the box